busypeoples/busypeoples.github.io/_posts/2014-06-02-writing-unit-tests-for-service-in-angular-js.markdown

 <p><iframe style="border: 1px solid #999; width: 100%; height: 240px; background-color: #fff;" src="http://embed.plnkr.co/A0Q8FiibMwEMr1qoxm31/script.js" height="240" width="320" allowfullscreen="allowfullscreen" frameborder="0"></iframe></p>

-The first test was to verify that the service was laoded properly and that calling the getData method returned the correct string.
+The first test was to verify that the service was loaded properly and that calling the getData method returned the correct string.
 The same would work if the service was an angular.service or angular.provider.

 Now what if the service needed to communicate with a backend server using $http?
 Service gets $http injected via AngularJS dependency injection.